orellazri/rust-raytracer/README.md

 ## Run
 `cargo run --release --bin X` where X is the binary you wish to run.

+The binaries output a ppm file to an "output" directory which you need to make.

 ## Benchmark
 `cargo bench X` where X is the benchmark you wish to run.